Memory management: Buddy blocks

 In this system, memory is allocated into several pools of memory instead of just one, where each pool represents blocks of memory of a certain power of two in size, or blocks of some other convenient size progression.
 All blocks of a particular size are kept in a sorted linked list or tree and all new blocks that are formed during allocation are added to their respective memory pools for later use.
 If a smaller size is requested than is available, the smallest available size is selected and split.
+When a block is split, it is divided into two smaller blocks, and each smaller block becomes a unique "buddy" to the other.
 One of the resulting parts is selected, and the process repeats until the request is complete.
 When a block is allocated, the allocator will start with the smallest sufficiently large block to avoid needlessly breaking blocks.
 When a block is freed, it is compared to its buddy.
 If they are both free, they are combined and placed in the correspondingly larger-sized buddy-block list.